Wednesday, August 22, 2007

 Besides its visual construction, note also Bernard Herrmann's music cue for this sequence, scored only for strings.
 Until the shower curtain is opened, there is no music.

 In fact, the director, Hitchcock did not plan to use a music cue for this sequence at all.
 But the film's composer, Bernard Herrmann prepared a rough cut with his cue to show how effective a music underscore for this sequence would be.
-Hitchcock was convinced, and the result is the most
+Hitchcock was convinced, and the result is the most famous audio-visual sequence in modern cinema.

 By scoring only for strings played staccato (discontinuously) at a high pitch, Herrmann created an eerie sound that complemented the slashing of the knife.
 Note too how effective is the silence that follows the murder, a silence heightened by the sound of the shower.
 Also observe the form cut/dissolve from the shower drain to the woman's eye (see picture, left).